 - Drain off the cooking liquid, add 1½ cups (375ml) of water and the aromatic paste, pressure cook on high for 10 minutes

-- Stir in the cream and butter (the butter probably should have been added along with the paste in step 2), sauté on level 2 for 10 minutes
+- Stir in the cream and butter then sauté on level 2 for 10 minutes

 The second photograph shows how it turned out.
 It tasted good but was unsurprisingly different to the version cooked on a hob and it was fairly thick as I only added 1½ cups (375ml) of water.
 The Instant Pot does a fantastic job of cooking the black lentils and I only soaked them for 10 minutes beforehand.
 I’ve never managed to achieve such soft, creamy lentils in a saucepan, even after soaking them for 24 hours.
 However, pressure cooking the paste and lentils together can’t rival the longer, slower cooking method so this daal ends up lighter in colour.